rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 You will see a few image files inside the ``files/dino`` directory.
 Each of these image files is a spritesheet for a single animation.
-Instead of loading each frame and image ourselves, we can use :func:`rb.Spritesheet.from_folder() <rubato.struct.gameobject.sprites.spritesheet.Spritesheet.from_folder>` to load them all at once.
-This function takes the path to a folder and returns an :func:`Animation <rubato.struct.gameobject.sprites.animation.Animation>` component that can then be added to a GameObject.
+Instead of loading each frame and image ourselves, we can use :func:`rb.Spritesheet.from_folder() <rubato.structure.gameobject.sprites.spritesheet.Spritesheet.from_folder>` to load them all at once.
+This function takes the path to a folder and returns an :func:`Animation <rubato.structure.gameobject.sprites.animation.Animation>` component that can then be added to a GameObject.

 Our spritesheets have a couple of frames.
 Each frame is 24 pixels by 24 pixels.
 Be sure to specify the sprite size when you load them.
 This will let rubato correctly subdivide the spritesheet into frames.